kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-You should also use a `checkerFramework` dependency for anything that a checker you
+You should also use a `checkerFramework` dependency for anything needed by a checker you
-are running needs at run-time.
+are running.
 For example, if you are using the
 [Subtyping Checker](https://checkerframework.org/manual/#subtyping-checker) with
 custom type qualifiers, you should add a `checkerFramework` dependency referring to
 the definitions of the custom qualifiers.